- The BUGCODE NDIS DRIVER Windows 10 error usually appears due to corrupted drivers.

 This isn’t a permanent solution, but by performing these steps you’ll avoid the BUGCODE_NDIS_DRIVER Blue Screen of Death error.

-Users reported that uninstalling the Wi-Fi adapter software also fixes this error.
-It’s seems that there’s an error with TP-Link wireless adapters, but after uninstalling the wireless adapter software, the BSoD was fixed.
+Users reported that uninstalling the Wi-Fi adapter software.
+It seems that there’s an error with TP-Link wireless adapters, but after uninstalling the wireless adapter software, the BSoD was fixed.

 - Once the Device Manager starts, locate your Wi-Fi adapter and double click it.